Problem Solving in the GCSE classroom

 All teachers are eligible for this course, however free places are available only to teachers in state-funded schools, colleges and academies in England.
 Applications for free places will be checked to verify eligibility.

 Teachers must ensure that they are able to attend the live sessions before applying for a place as our courses are subject to very high demand: please do not apply for a place if you will not be able to attend at least a majority of sessions.
-Further instances of our courses will be added to meet demand; if you are not able to attend a majority of the sessions in this course, you might like to consider completing our register of interest form and letting us know when would be better for you.
+Further instances of our courses will be added to meet demand; if you are not able to attend a majority of the sessions in this course, you might like to consider completing our register of interest form (this is NOT an application form) and letting us know when would be better for you.

 This course is free of charge to teachers working in state-funded schools, colleges and academies in England, otherwise the fee is £95.